 - Indigenous mainstream expenditure equals total expenditure less total Indigenous specific expenditure.
-The state and territory Aboriginal and Torres Strait Islander share of this expenditure is estimated in three steps: - 1.
-Estimate total mainstream indirect and direct expenditure: - ... total mainstream indirect expenditure this expenditure can be identified from information on payments 'to' and 'through' State and Territory governments - ... total mainstream direct expenditure equals total mainstream expenditure less mainstream indirect expenditure. - 2.
+The state and territory Aboriginal and Torres Strait Islander share of this expenditure is estimated in three steps: - 3.
+Estimate total mainstream indirect and direct expenditure: - total mainstream indirect expenditure this expenditure can be identified from information on payments 'to' and 'through' State and Territory governments - ... total mainstream direct expenditure equals total mainstream expenditure less mainstream indirect expenditure. - 4.
 Estimate state and territory share of mainstream indirect and direct expenditure: - state and territory share of mainstream indirect expenditure no estimation is required for this expenditure because payments 'to' and 'through' each State and Territory government can be identified - ... state and territory share of mainstream direct expenditure must be estimated using information on the state and territory share of service users:

-State or territory share of National Australian State or territory Australian Government = Government mainstream Х share of mainstream [3] mainstream direct expenditure direct expenditure service users
+State or territory share of Australian Government = National Australian Government mainstream Х State or territory share of mainstream [3] mainstream direct expenditure direct expenditure service users